-The great thing is, this is highly individualized.
+The great thing is this is highly individualized.
 You can find what works best for you and what activities you enjoy most and do that.
-Depending on your commitment level and your current personal fitness, your workouts can be tailored to your goals and abilities.
+Your workouts can be tailored to your goals and abilities depending on your commitment level and current personal fitness.

 Because intermittent fasting is a lifestyle, you’ll likely find different workouts and schedules that best suit your goals and needs over time.
 Here are some examples of workout options you might choose while intermittent fasting:

-- Many beginners starting out with IM enjoy taking a gentle walk 2 or 3 days a week for 20 minutes.
+- Many beginners starting out with IF enjoy taking a gentle walk 2 or 3 days a week for 20 minutes.

-So now that you have some ideas for how to train while fasting, I want to share some important tips to help you get the most out of your workouts, as well as some special considerations to be aware of.
+So now that you have some ideas for how to train while fasting, I want to share some important tips to help you get the most out of your workouts and some special considerations to be aware of.

 Tips For An Intermittent Fasting Workout

-- If you’re planning on doing heavy lifting, or other strenuous activity, make sure to eat a protein-rich meal within 30 minutes after your workout.
+- If you’re planning on doing heavy lifting, or other strenuous activities, make sure to eat a protein-rich meal within 30 minutes after your workout.
 Whey protein is especially beneficial and makes for a quick meal on the go.
-This is our favorite whey protein.
-It has 30 grams of whey protein per serving, is gluten-free and has no artificial flavors, colors or sweeteners.

-To sum up, working out and intermittent fasting can be done together, with many health benefits.
-These impressive benefits include fat burning, weight loss, improved cognitive and hormone function and improved body composition.
+Working out and intermittent fasting can be done together, with many health benefits.
+These impressive benefits include fat burning, weight loss, improved cognitive and hormone function, and improved body composition.

 There are a variety of workouts you can do while enjoying the IF lifestyle.
-Keep in mind if you’re doing heavy lifting or other strenuous workouts, you should eat a high-protein meal, such as a whey protein shake, after your training session.
+If you’re doing heavy lifting or other strenuous workouts, eat a high-protein meal, such as a whey protein shake, after your training session.
 Everyone is unique and requires a specialized fitness regimen.
 Always listen to your body and use common sense when working out and fasting.

-You may want to read more about intermittent fasting here:
+You can read more about intermittent fasting here: